Davinoper/Pok-Dex/README.md

-# pokedex
+# Pokedex-Flutter

-A new Flutter application.
+A New Flutter application.

 ## Getting Started